-For a moment, think about one of your favorite brick and mortar stores.
+For a moment, think about one of your favorite brick-and-mortar stores.
 Maybe Home Depot or Lowes?
 Not your style?
-How about Best Buy or the Apple Store?
-Neiman Marcus?
+How about Best Buy or Apple Store?
 Sephora?
 PetSmart?
 It doesn’t matter.

 Physical store owners know consumers tend to make purchasing decisions based on emotion.
 Visual merchandising is all about floor plans and displays that will drive people to buy.
 And when it’s paired with well-trained sales associates, those retailers can expect even greater success.

-Which is all great, but you’re not a brick and mortar store, are you?
+This is all great, but you’re not a brick-and-mortar store, are you?
 So how can we translate the above into something that will work for you, the online store owner?